Posted by Doug White on Monday, November 28, 2016 - 12:00 | Follow me

 Focus on the thought, not the cost.
 Pricier presents can make coworkers uncomfortable.
 Less extravagant, but carefully considered items that will be more meaningful are the way to go.
 Not sure what your recipient likes?
 Discretely check out the colleague's workspace for insights into his or her outside interests.
 Still stumped?
 You'll find all kinds of fun, practical and well-designed items at sites such as Brit + Co, Poketo and Knock Knock.
 ThinkGeek is a great source when shopping for eclectic tech geeks.
-Seriously, who wouldn't love an R2-D2 cupcake pan?
-The Dumb Stuff section of the Archie McPhee website is another outstanding resource.
-(My favorite items include Wasabi Toothpaste, Emergency Beard Guards and Bacon Body Wash.)
+Seriously, who wouldn't love a talking Darth Vader cookie jar?
+The White Elephant Gifts section of the Archie McPhee website is another outstanding resource.
+(My favorite items include Emergency Beard Guards and bacon candy canes.)

 Understand the culture.
 Every creative firm or department is different.
 If you're relatively new to the organization, it can be difficult to figure out who exchanges gifts — and what types of gifts are appropriate.
 Don't assume.
 Ask a trusted colleague or your manager what the norm is when it comes to exchanging presents.
 And when in doubt, play it safe.
-It's hard to go wrong with coffee shop gift cards or good books.
+It's hard to go wrong with coffee shop gift cards, good books or creative T-shirts.

 Make something.
 There's no rule that you have to buy a present.
 If you've got hands-on crafting skills or you like to bake, put your talents to use.
 Homemade items — whether it's a knitted scarf or your famous peppermint bark — are appropriate and likely to be appreciated.
 Another thing you can make?
 A small donation in the person's name to an organization he or she cares about.

 Be a wrap star.
 Aunt June might not care about details or packaging, but your creative colleague sure will.
-Bypass the dollar bin at the drug store and invest in some aesthetically pleasing gift-wrap.
-Or showcase your creativity by designing your own wrapping paper at a site such as Spoonflower.com.
+Bypass the dollar bin at the drug store and invest in some aesthetically pleasing gift wrap.
+Or showcase your creativity by designing your own wrapping paper at a site such as Spoonflower.

 Strike the right note.
 Complementing a gift with a handwritten card is always a nice touch.
 And when you get a present — even a small one — it's smart to give the gift of gratitude.
 In today's era of text messages, a promptly written thank-you note will be warmly received and remembered.